 But what is the nature of the wavefunction?
 The attempts by Schrödinger and others to interpret it as a scalar potential of some physical field were not successful.
 In 1926, Max Born noticed that the square of the amplitude of the particle wavefunction in a given region gives the probability of finding the particle in this region of configuration space.
 He suggested that the wavefunction represented not a physical reality by rather our knowledge of the quantum state of an object.

-The wavefunction represent our knowledge of all possible quantum mechanical states of an object.
-In other words the quantum mechanical state of a physical system is a linear superposition of all possible states of this system.
+The wavefunction represents our knowledge of all possible quantum mechanical states of an object.
+A quantum mechanical state of a physical system is a linear superposition of all possible states of this system.
 Thus, for example, the state vector for a left circularly polarized photon is a linear superposition of the vertical and horizontal eigenstates.

 The irreversible (time-asymmetric) collapse of the wavefunction does not follow from the Schrödinger equation.

-This situation leads to absurd as clearly demonstrated by the Schrödinger Cat gedanken experiment.
-If one places a cat in a closed steal chamber, together with a Geiger tube containing some radioactive material, a hammer connected to the Geiger tube and a phial of prussic acid.
-From the amount of the radioactive material and it half-life we calculate that there is 50% chance that within one hour one atom will decay.
-If an atom decays, the Geiger counter is triggered and causes the hammer to break the phial of prussic acid, which kills the cat.
-Prior to the measurement the state vector of the atom is a linear superposition of two possibilities: decayed and not-decayed atom.
-Accordingly the state vector of the cat is also a linear superposition of two physical possibilities: cat is alive and cat is dead.
-In other words, before the measurement takes place the cat is dead and alive at the same time!
-To be more precise, the cat is neither alive nor dead but is in state, which is a blurred combination of both possible states.
+This situation leads to absurd as clearly demonstrated by the Schrödinger Cat gedanken (“thought”) experiment.
+If one places a cat in a closed steel chamber, together with a Geiger tube containing some radioactive material, a hammer connected to the Geiger tube and a vial of prussic acid.
+From the amount of the radioactive material and its half-life, we calculate that there is a 50% chance that within one hour one atom will decay.
+If an atom decays, the Geiger counter is triggered and causes the hammer to break the vial of prussic acid, which kills the cat.
+Prior to the measurement, the state vector of the atom is a linear superposition of two possibilities: decayed and not-decayed atom.
+Accordingly, the state vector of the cat, which is entangled with the rest of the system, is also a linear superposition of two physical possibilities: the cat is alive and the cat is dead.
+In other words, before the measurement takes place, the cat is dead and alive at the same time!
+To be more precise, the cat is neither alive nor dead but is in a state, which is a blurred combination of both possible states.

 Since the mind is to a large degree the product of biochemistry of the brain, once we distill that level of the mind, which is no longer vested in a physical brain and is not a product of biochemical reactions, such non-physical mind has been called by some a human soul, or, more specifically, the intellectual faculty of the soul.
 Hence, Von Neumann’s approach to collapse of the wavefunction leads us to a classical Cartesian body-soul dualism.

 In 1961, Eugene Wigner revisited the hypothesis of a conscious observer.
 He posed a question: whose mind exactly collapses the wavefunction?
-In one considers a gedanken experiment in which an observer relegates the measurement to his assistant and leaves the room.
-After his return he inquires of the result of the measurement.
+If one considers a gedanken experiment in which an observer relegates the measurement to his assistant and leaves the room.
+After his return, he inquires of the result of the measurement.
 Until he learns of the result, as far as he is concerned, the state of the quantum-mechanical system under observation is a linear superposition of all possible eigenstates.
-However, when he asks his assistant whether he knows definitively the results of the experiment, the assistant answers that of course he does.
-This led Wigner to conclude that it is the very first conscious observer who collapses the wavefunction.
+However, when he asks his assistant whether he knows definitively the results of the experiment, the assistant answers that, of course, he does.
+This so-called Wigner’s Friend paradox led Wigner to conclude that it is the very first conscious observer who collapses the wavefunction.

 What about the omniscient G‑d?
 If G‑d knows the eigenstate of all wavefunctions doesn’t He immediately collapse them all?!
 This question is closely related to the paradox of free will.
 If G‑d knows everything, and His knowledge must be absolute and true, then how can anybody express free will?
-Doesn’t G‑d forces us into acting in a certain way simply by virtue of Him knowing that we were going to act this way?
+Doesn’t G‑d force us into acting in a certain way simply by virtue of Him knowing that we were going to act this way?
 One possible answer to this paradox, as it is given in Chasidic philosophy, is that G‑d indeed knows everything but He keeps His knowledge to Himself without affecting the actions and decisions of His creations.
-One may try apply a similar rational here and suggest that, perhaps, G‑d’s knowledge in some peculiar way does not automatically collapse all the wavefunctions of the universe.
-Alternatively, one may say that the global collapse of the world wavefunction caused by G‑d’s ultimate knowledge further underlines the paradox of free will.
+One may apply a similar rationale here and suggest that, perhaps, G‑d’s knowledge in some peculiar way does not automatically collapse all the wavefunctions of the universe.

-Putting aside any discussion of the merits of Von Neumann-Wigner hypothesis of conscious observer, accepting for the time this hypothesis will allow us to resolve the discrepancy between biblical and cosmological ages of the universe.
+Putting aside any discussion of the merits of Von Neumann-Wigner’s hypothesis of the conscious observer, accepting this hypothesis will allow us to resolve the discrepancy between biblical and cosmological ages of the universe.

 Until the first human brought the universe into tangible existence as we know it, it evolved for billions of years in an intangible proto-physical state.
 This notion finds its support in the Nahmanides commentary on Genesis where he says: